-Karen Sunabacka’s music has been performed in Canada, the USA, Brazil and the United Kingdom.
-In February 2017 the Montreal Metropolitan Orchestra premiered her work “The Prairies” which was part of a bigger piece called De Natura Sonorum, a commissioned work with four other composers to celebrate 150 years of confederation.
-In September 2016 the Regina Symphony Orchestra commissioned and premiered her work Across the Grasslands, a Fanfare celebrating their new music director Gordon Gerrard.
-Fascinated by the sounds of wind and how natural sounds can turn into nightmares, Karen collaborated with hyper-flutist Cléo Palacio-Quintin to create a 10-minute piece titled All Night A Dark Wind Blows.
+Composer Karen Sunabacka often finds inspiration in the everyday beauty, sounds and stories of the places in which she’s lived.
+In August 2018 she completed a choral piece for choir and audience titled We All Sing for Conrad Grebel University College.
+In January 2018 the Winnipeg Symphony Orchestra commissioned and premiered her piece #DryColdConversations, a piece about the cold winters in Manitoba.
+In February 2017, the Montreal Metropolitan Orchestra premiered her work “The Prairies” which was part of a bigger piece called De Natura Sonorum, a commissioned work with four other composers to celebrate 150 years of Confederation.
+De Natura Sonorum was nominated in Québec’s 21e Prix Opus in the category Création de l’année (composition of the year).
+In September 2016 the Regina Symphony Orchestra commissioned and premiered her work Across the Grasslands.
+Fascinated by the sounds of wind and how natural sounds can turn into nightmares, Karen collaborated with hyper-flutist Cléo Palacio-Quintin to create a 10-minute piece titled All Night A Dark Wind Blows for flute, voice and electronics.
 Cléo premiered the work in Montreal and toured western Canada in February 2016.

-Along with pieces about the natural beauty and winds of the Prairies, Karen has recently been exploring her métis and Manitoba heritage.
-She composed Mama’s Paiting: Louis Riel’s Dream about her Métis Grandmother (Lenore Clouston) for the Agassiz Chamber Music Festival who commissioned and then premiered the piece in 2015.
-In 2013 the Manitoba Chamber Orchestra commissioned and premiered two works: Never to Return, a piece about Karen’s great-great Grandmother Mathilda who suffered from mental illness and Born by the River, another piece about her métis grandmother Lenore.
+Along with pieces about the natural beauty and winds of the Prairies, Karen has recently been exploring her Métis and Manitoba heritage.
+She composed Mama’s Painting: Louis Riel’s Dream about her Métis Grandmother, Lenore Clouston in 2015.
+In 2013 the Manitoba Chamber Orchestra commissioned and premiered two works: Never to Return, a piece about Karen’s great-great Grandmother Mathilda who suffered from mental illness and Born by the River, another piece about her Métis grandmother Lenore.

-Karen was born in Winnipeg, Manitoba in 1975.
-In March 2008 she graduated from the University of California, Davis with a PhD in Music Theory and Composition.
-As a composer, ‘cellist, administrator and university professor she is often juggling composition, administration, a university teaching load, chamber music performances, along with a private cello studio.
-She is now Associate Professor of Music at Conrad Grebel University College at the University of Waterloo.
-She taught Theory and Composition and was the Music Department Chair at Providence University College from 2007-2017.
-She was recently a Mentor Composer for the Winnipeg Symphony Orchestra’s Composers’ Institute.
-An active member and past board member of the Canadian New Music Network she continues to be on the Groundswell board (Winnipeg’s New Music Series).
-She founded Pressure Waves in Winnipeg (now a regular part of Groundswell’s Emerging Composer program) and the Providence Performing Arts School (a community music school based at Providence in Otterburne, Manitoba.)
+Karen, who has deep roots in Manitoba, is now an Associate Professor of Music at Conrad Grebel University College at the University of Waterloo.
+She has also taught Theory and Composition and took a turn as the Music Department Chair at Providence University College from 2007-2017.
+In January 2018 she was a Mentor Composer for the Winnipeg Symphony Orchestra’s Composers’ Institute.
+An active member and past board member of the Canadian New Music Network she continues to be on the board of Groundswell, Winnipeg’s New Music Series and NUMUS, Kitchener-Waterloo’s New Music Series.
+She founded Pressure Waves in Winnipeg, a regular part of Groundswell’s Emerging Composer program.